 Financial Aid Determination

-- The U.S. Department of Education calculates your expected family contribution (EFC) based on the financial information from your FAFSA.
-The department compares your income and assets against standard cost-of-living allowances for the number of people in your household.
+- Estimated Family Contribution (EFC) is determined by the U.S. Department of Education based on the financial information from your FAFSA.
+The department compares your income and assets against standard cost-of-living allowances for the number of people and number of college students in your household.